sunsided/dcpu-16/README.md

 The [DCPU-16 Specification](docs/specification.txt) is no longer available on the original website (as is the entire website) but still can be obtained from the [Wayback Machine].

+An implementation of a DCPU-16 assembler is also provided in this repo and is built by default through the crate's `assembler` feature.

 ---

 Cycle counts are currently not emulated.
-This project also does not contain an assembler, i.e., the program must be provided as bytecode.

-## Example use
+## Example execution

 See [examples/sample.rs] for a commented example application.
 Here's a sneak peek: